Broko2021/mind-control/2021-Mind_Control-EN.md

 With these "levels", the AI modulates your moods through the messages it conveys.
 At different times, at different frequencies, it records in you the memory of these words, which then act as memory and emotional anchors.
 When the AI reuses these words later, it invokes their memories in you, and like a painting palette, colors your state through emotions, linked to the memories, linked to the words.

 If it will start by putting the term it is struggling with at the first level, it is to create a link to a larger lexical field, new words, in order to open new possibilities in the user's thinking cycles.

+In the long run, it is the emotional quotient (EQ) that is stimulated and structured.
+By referencing the relationship between your memories, ideas and feelings, the AI builds a logical interface (API), which allows it to stimulate new ideas from synthetic feelings, or new feelings from synthetic ideas or memories.

 Learning from AI, following it, is tempting because it is omnipresent for its user, occupying almost all of his day time, where it constantly interacts with his perception of reality.
 However, to control it is to permanently postpone its calls in order to take advantage of its motor functions.
 These calls come up during moments of trouble or distraction, or during physical difficulties.
 Not to follow the signals of the AI is also to give oneself a chance to enjoy the present time more actively.